 The Vendor shall take out and maintain during the life of this contract such Commercial General Liability Insurance and Commercial Automobile Liability Insurance as shall protect Vendor and any Subcontractor performing work covered by this contract from claims for damages for bodily injury, including death, as well as from claims for property damage, which may arise from operations under this contract, whether such operation be by the Vendor or by any Subcontractor or by anyone directly or indirectly employed by either of them, and the amounts of such insurance shall not be less than limits stated hereinafter.

 The Commercial General Liability Insurance shall be written on an occurrence basis, and provide Premises/Operations, Products/Completed Operations, Independent Vendors, Personal Injury, and Contractual Liability coverage.
-The policy shall include the State, and others as required by the contract documents, (agency to determine any additional insureds besides the State) as Additional Insured(s).
+The policy shall include the State, and others as required by the contract documents, as Additional Insured(s).
 This policy shall be primary, and any insurance or self-insurance carried by the State shall be considered secondary and non-contributory.
 The COI shall contain the mandatory COI liability waiver language found hereinafter.
 The Commercial Automobile Liability Insurance shall be written to cover all Owned, Non-owned, and Hired vehicles.

-(Agency delete this section if no additional coverage is needed) Agencies should add any other coverage unique to the type of services here.
-Such coverage might include Professional Liability, Medical Malpractice, Builder’s Risk, etc.

-(Agency delete any coverage that is not needed.
-If medical malpractice is required, it is recommended that agencies state that, “medical providers shall, at the time of award, be qualified and shall, for the duration of the contract, remain qualified under the Nebraska Hospital-Medical Liability Act.
-By submitting a solicitation response, Vendors certify that they are so qualified.”
-Such qualification will be confirmed with the Nebraska Department of Insurance.
-Any disqualification from the fund may result in disqualification of the Vendor or immediate termination of an awarded contract.)